Connecting a Director and Studio for Remote VO Sessions

 The way it used to work – or – “Another acronym bites the dust” :

-ISDN stands for Integrated Services Digital Network.
-It is a wired high speed connection designed to transmit digital information, and requires CODEC (Coder/Decoder) hardware at both ends of the line.
+ISDN stood for Integrated Services Digital Network.
+It was a wired high speed connection designed to transmit digital information, and requires CODEC (Coder/Decoder) hardware at both ends of the line.

 When you were done, the engineer at the other end of the line had all your audio recorded there.
 High fives all around and everyone was on to the next project.

-The downside with ISDN is that it needs specific types of physical wiring and connections, otherwise it doesn’t work.
-It needed to be close to a high bandwidth main line, so you couldnt even get it installed some places.
+The downside with ISDN is that it required specific types of physical wiring and connections.
+It needed to be close to a high bandwidth main line, so you couldn’t even get it installed some places.
 You had pay to get it installed, pay for the service, and then pay for the actual connection time.
+Telco’s have officially phased out ISDN.
+The service has been decommissioned entirely in some countries.
+While you may find tiny little pockets of use, ISDN is dead tech.

 These days, if someone asks you to connect over ISDN, you need to gently explain that isn’t going to happen.